 In February 2019, the operator of the tow truck agreed to assist in towing a vehicle that had experienced mechanical difficulties.
-In the process of loading the vehicle, the operator left the vehicle suspended on the raised tilt tray and walked away.
+It is alleged that in the process of loading the vehicle, the operator left the vehicle suspended on the raised tilt tray and walked away.